leanprover-community/lean4-samples/ListComprehension/README.md

 ```

 So as you can see with this example, the syntax extension feature of Lean is very powerful.

+You might be wondering, why isn't this built into a Lean standard
+library?
+The answer is that Lean is so powerful folks often like
+to do their own thing.

 Lean's implementation of macro expansion is called [hyghienic](https://en.wikipedia.org/wiki/Hygienic_macro) because it is guaranteed not to cause the accidental capture of identifiers.